veritaschain/vcp-ctrader-rta-reference/README.md

 **Important**: Despite masking, all SHA-256 hashes are **real cryptographic computations** and remain fully verifiable.
 The masking affects only human-readable metadata, not the cryptographic integrity of the audit trail.

----

-**Disclaimer**: This is a reference implementation for educational and development purposes.
-Production deployments should undergo thorough security review and testing.